simov/mysql-validator/README.md

 describe `table-name`;
 ```

-All you need to look for is the `Type` field.
+All you need to look for is the `Type` column.
 This is the string that the validator expects to see as a second parameter.

-To see an example output of this query, navigate to the root of the mysql-vavigator and execute this line.
+This will give you an idea of what object is constructed after the data type string have been parsed.
+This object is used internally by the validator.

     $ mocha test/data-type.js